Parent Input and Participation is Not Optional under the IDEA

 The procedural protections enable parents to have an equal voice in their child's individual education plan (IEP)

 Although every parent receives a copy of the notice of procedural safeguards (Florida's version is 20 pages) at the start of an IEP meeting, many parents are still left under-informed about their rights under federal law and the state regulations.
 Congress was prescient in providing a number of built-in mechanisms to safeguard parent's rights under the IDEA.
-Florida's version of these procedural safeguards are dense, but are critical to holding schools accountable during the IEP process.
+Florida's version of these procedural safeguards are dense, but critical to holding schools accountable during the IEP process.
 The procedural safeguards cover a broad portion of the IEP process from the initial evaluation and eligibility, discipline of students with disabilities, access to student records, independent education evaluations, and placement of students with disabilities in private schools.

 Under the Florida regulations, the prior written notice must: